Parole Officer jobs in Louisiana

 In the supplemental questions section, applicants must authorize the HR Office of Juvenile Justice to contact prior employers to check references under the Prison Rape Elimination Act (PREA) to be considered for employment.

 The Office of Juvenile Justice is a State as a Model Employer (SAME) agency that supports improved employment opportunities for individuals with disabilities.
-For more information on employment-related resources available for those with disabilities, refer to the Louisiana Employment Resource Guide.
+For more information on employment-related resources available for those with disabilities, refer to the

 If you are contacted for an interview, please let us know at that time if you will need special accommodations.